Period underwear for teenagers: the easy way to start your period

 Cheaper in the long run

 Besides saving a lot of waste, you can also save a lot of money by using washable period panties.
 Although the purchase costs are higher than for a pack of pads or tampons, they often pay for themselves within the first year because you don't have to keep buying more.

 Period underwear vs. pads & tampons

 We menstruate about 500 times in our lives.
-The intensity and duration of periods varies from menstruant to menstruant.
+The intensity and duration of periods varies from person to person.
 If you opt for sustainable and reusable period products, you will pay a little more than for disposable products, but the products will last much longer.
 Period panties can be washed at least 60 times before the absorbency wears off.
-After that, however, the panties are not a waste of time; they can still be used as normal underwear for a long time.
+After that, however, the panties can still be used as normal underwear for a long time.
 A menstrual cup lasts on average 10 years or more.

 SELENACARE period underwear for teenagers